What are the steps for building a corporate video production studio?

 Step 5: Reach out to companies that can help you design and build your studio (including equipment procurement).

-At this point you have enough information to begin reaching out.
+At this point, you have enough information to begin reaching out.
+(Check out our TV studio design and building website here.)

 What should you look for in a video studio design and building company?
 Ideally, you should only consider companies that understand that a good studio design must be based on your corporate workflow and culture.
 The studio they design must support an optimal workflow for your specific company’s needs.
 It must meet the needs of the executives who will be commissioning work, and those of your video production staff.